 Improvement of cryo-EM maps by density modification.

-A density modification procedure for improving maps from single-particle electron cryo-microscopy is presented.
+A density-modification procedure for improving maps from single-particle electron cryogenic microscopy (cryo-EM) is presented.
 The theoretical basis of the method is identical to that of maximum-likelihood density modification, previously used to improve maps from macromolecular X-ray crystallography.
-Key differences from applications in crystallography are that the errors in Fourier coefficients are largely in the phases in crystallography but in both phases and amplitudes in electron cryo-microscopy, and that half-maps with independent errors are available in electron cryo-microscopy.
-These differences lead to a distinct approach for combination of information from starting maps with information obtained in the density modification process.
-The density modification procedure was applied to a set of 104 datasets and improved map-model correlation and increased the visibility of details in many of the maps.
+Key differences from applications in crystallography are that the errors in Fourier coefficients are largely in the phases in crystallography but in both phases and amplitudes in cryo-EM, and that half-maps with independent errors are available in cryo-EM.
+These differences lead to a distinct approach for combination of information from starting maps with information obtained in the density-modification process.
+The density-modification procedure was applied to a set of 104 datasets and improved map-model correlation and increased the visibility of details in many of the maps.
 The procedure requires two unmasked half-maps and a sequence file or other source of information on the volume of the macromolecule that has been imaged.

 National Institute of General Medical Sciences (P01GM063210)

 Wellcome Trust (209407/Z/17/Z)